sandu345/ITQA_Group_22/Project/README.md

 # Project

 ## Description
-This project contains automated tests for the Book API using Cucumber,PlayWright, Axios, and Chai.
+This project contains automated tests for the Book API using Cucumber, PlayWright, Axios, and Chai.

 ## Prerequisites
 - Node.js (v14 or higher)